luisalopresti/InsideAirBnB_Trentino/README.md

 All the analysis and the comments can be found in the Notebooks collected in this repository.
 Steps from 1 to 5 are contained in the `InsideAirBnB.ipynb` notebook, while the last point can be found inside `SpatialStatisticalAnalysis.ipynb`.

+Note: this project has been developed using Colab Notebook, thus some cells are useful only in this setting.

 ## Data
 For this project, the following data sources have been used:
 -	[InsideAirBnB](http://insideairbnb.com/get-the-data.html), for the AirBnB data of Trentino